afcon-challenge/api/README.md

 This is the backend API for the AFCON Challenge project.
 It is built using [Bun](https://bun.sh), [Elysia](https://elysiajs.com/), [Prisma](https://prisma.io/), and [PostgreSQL](https://postgresql.org/).

-## Prerequisites

-- [Bun](https://bun.sh) - Incredibly fast JavaScript runtime, bundler, test runner, and package manager – all in one.

 ## Getting up and running

 Clone the repo: